Abbas Ali Baig: Biography

 Born in Hyderabad, Hyderabad State, British India, Baig made his first-class debut during the 1954–55 Ranji Trophy, against Andhra Pradesh.
 In his next match against Mysore, he scored 105 and 43 not out.
 At the end of the tournament, he ended up as his team's second-highest run scorer, scoring 187 runs at an average of 62.33.

 In the late 1950s, Baig moved to England and went to University College, Oxford.
 In 1959, he played 15 first-class matches for the university team.
 During this time, he scored 221 not out and 87 against Free Foresters and broke Derrick De Saram's aggregate of 283 runs—208 and 75—to become the highest run scorer for the team in a first-class match.
 (Note: As of August 2015, this remains the second-highest total by an Oxford batsman; Sam Agarwal broke (313 runs) Baig's record in 2013.)
 It was during this time India toured England.
 In the fourth match of the series, Baig was "summoned" to play for India, replacing the injured Vijay Manjrekar.
 Aged 20 years and 131 days, Baig became the youngest Indian cricketer to score a century on debut when he made 112 in India's second innings.
 It was also the first century by an Indian debutant outside India.
 Despite another century from Polly Umrigar, India lost the match.
 However, Baig retained his place in the team for the final match of the series.
-He also become the first batsman to score a century in the fourth innings of a match on Test debut.
+He also became the first batsman to score a century in the fourth innings of a match on Test debut.